Tyall/Tyall/README.md

 - 👋 Hi, I’m Dawid
-- 👀 I’m interested in machine learning and web app development
+- 👀 Microservices.
+I love microservices.
+All of them
-- 🌱 I’m currently learning depths of Java and Spring framework
+- 🌱 Java, Spring, Spring Boot, SQL, JS, JSTL, Angular

 <!---
 Tyall/Tyall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.